 This quiz contains questions designed to mirror those in the Logic Games and Logical Reasoning sections of the LSAT*.
 Students enrolled in any comprehensive Kaplan LSAT course will have access to every officially released LSAT (80+) and will exclusively use real LSAT questions in their practice.

-To help you in your review, the sample questions in the quiz are also written out below.
+After you take the LSAT quiz, you’ll be able to review the answers and full explanations to each of the practice questions.
+To help you in your LSAT review, the sample questions in the quiz are also written out below.

 LSAT Logic Games Sample Questions